 When you visit MSL Surgery for a dental implant, you can rest assured that you are getting the best care possible.
 Our oral surgeons make sure that your dental implant goes smoothly.
 Sometimes, however, there are nerves and vessels blocking a dental implant from being placed correctly in the lower jaw.
-When this happens, Dr. Frank Paletta and Mohammad Banki offer nerve repositioning in Warwick, Rhode Island, to ensure that your implant is properly placed.
+When this happens, Dr. Frank Paletta and Mohammad Banki offer nerve repositioning in Warwick, Rhode Island, and North Attleboro, Massachusetts, to ensure that your implant is properly placed.
 Please contact us at 401-739-5500 for more details, and to schedule your appointment today.

 When it comes to dental implants, it is important that there is enough room for the implant to be securely placed into the jawbone.
 By doing so, the implant and become integrated into the jawbone and provide a life-long restoration.
 However, in order to make sure that there are no obstructions to an implant, our oral surgeon may need to perform a nerve repositioning procedure.